-Roy Nagle came to Juniata in 1998 from the University of Georgia, where he served as Research Coordinator for the Savannah River Ecology Laboratory's physiological ecology and wildlife toxicology program.
-He earned his B.S. from the Pennsylvania State University and M.S. from the University of South Carolina.
+Roy Nagle came to Juniata College from the University of Georgia, where he served as Research Coordinator for the Savannah River Ecology Laboratory's physiological ecology and wildlife toxicology program.
+He earned his B.S. from the Pennsylvania State University and M.Sc. from the University of South Carolina.

-Nagle serves on the Huntingdon County Emergency Planning Committee and was awarded the Pennsylvania Quality Initiative Environmental Award in 2001 for his work to conserve a local population of map turtles.
-He teaches Herpetology at Juniata's Raystown Field Station and frequently lectures on environmental health and safety topics, natural history of Pennsylvania's amphibians and reptiles, and the conservation and management of long-lived species.
+Nagle serves on the Huntingdon County Emergency Planning Committee and was awarded a Pennsylvania Quality Initiative Environmental Award for his work to conserve a local population of Map Turtles.
+He has taught courses in biology, chemistry, environmental science, and college writing, and frequently lectures on responsible conduct in research, environmental safety, and the conservation and management of long-lived species.